intel/pepc/docs/misc-tsc-amperf.md

 ### From Intel SDM

-Here is how Intel Software Developer's Manual describes the APERF and MPERF counters as of November 2025.
+Here is how the Intel Software Developer's Manual describes the APERF and MPERF counters as of November 2025.
 > - The IA32_MPERF MSR (0xE7) increments in proportion to a fixed frequency, which is configured when
 >   the processor is booted.
 > - The IA32_APERF MSR (0xE8) increments in proportion to actual performance, while accounting for